 Homemade Salsa Verde – Keto Low Carb Recipe

-I can’t believe it took so many years to create my own homemade salsa verde recipe!
-It’s made all on one sheet and in the oven, making it super easy.
-Salsa verde is a nice change from the standard red variety most of us are use to.
-Plus, you can use it for one of my favorite new recipes, Pork Chile Verde (coming soon).
+I can't believe it took so many years to create my own homemade salsa verde recipe!
+It's made all on one sheet and in the oven, making it super easy.
+Salsa verde is a nice change from the standard red variety most of us are used to.
+Plus, you can use it for one of my favorite new recipes, Pork Chile Verde.

-Thanks to my favorite post snowboarding brunch place in Big Cottonwood Canyon, The Silver Fork, I became obsessed with a pork chile verde omelette.
-We’ve been going there for years and that omelette is always on my mind when I’m riding Solitude or Brighton.
-Of course, I eventually decided to recreate this recipe at home so I could make my favorite omelette when I don’t feel like fighting the canyon ski traffic.
-Before you make pork chile verde though, you’ll need to make this homemade salsa verde recipe.
+Thanks to my favorite post-snowboarding brunch place in Big Cottonwood Canyon, The Silver Fork, I became obsessed with a pork chile verde omelet.
+We've been going there for years and that omelet is always on my mind when I'm riding Solitude or Brighton.
+Of course, I eventually decided to recreate this recipe at home so I could make my favorite omelet when I don't feel like fighting the canyon ski traffic.
+Before you make pork chile verde though, you'll need to make this homemade salsa verde recipe.

-One of the main ingredients in salsa verde is the tomatillio.
-The tomatillo is naturally low carb and not spicy.
-Somewhat similar to the tomato, it’s in the nightshade family.
+One of the main ingredients in salsa verde is the tomatillo.
+The tomatillo is naturally low-carb and not spicy.
+Somewhat similar to the tomato, it's in the nightshade family.

 Disclaimer: Links may contain affiliate links, which means we may get paid a commission at no additional cost to you if you purchase through this page.
 Read our full disclosure here.

 As I've mentioned before, I don't find carbs from natural sources to affect my ability to stay in ketosis, but your mileage may vary.
 The carb count for this salsa verde varies, of course, according to how much you use.
 It's so delicious especially when it's warm that you may end up using more than you normally would.